awsdocs/amazon-s3-userguide/doc_source/ServerSideEncryptionCustomerKeys.md

 ### Using the AWS SDKs to specify SSE\-C for PUT, GET, Head, and Copy operations<a name="sse-c-using-sdks"></a>

 The following examples show how to request server\-side encryption with customer\-provided keys \(SSE\-C\) for objects\.
 The examples perform the following operations\.
 Each operation shows how to specify SSE\-C\-related headers in the request:
-+ **Put object**—Uploads an object and requests server\-side encryption using a customer\-provided encryption key\.
++ **Put object** – Uploads an object and requests server\-side encryption using a customer\-provided encryption key\.
-+ **Get object**—Downloads the object uploaded in the previous step\.
++ **Get object** – Downloads the object uploaded in the previous step\.
 In the request, you provide the same encryption information you provided when you uploaded the object\.
 Amazon S3 needs this information to decrypt the object so that it can return it to you\.
-+ **Get object metadata**—Retrieves the object's metadata\.
++ **Get object metadata** – Retrieves the object's metadata\.
 You provide the same encryption information used when the object was created\.
-+ **Copy object**—Makes a copy of the previously\-uploaded object\.
++ **Copy object** – Makes a copy of the previously\-uploaded object\.
 Because the source object is stored using SSE\-C, you must provide its encryption information in your copy request\.
 By default, Amazon S3 encrypts the copy of the object only if you explicitly request it\.
 This example directs Amazon S3 to store an encrypted copy of the object\.

 ------
 #### [ Java ]